guitarvydas/guitarvydas.github.io/_posts/2021-08-04-Diagrams To Code Drawio To Triples.md

 ---
 layout: post
-title:  "Diagrams To Code Drawio To Triplets"
+title:  "Diagrams To Code Drawio To Triples"
 ---

 [Slides Diagrams To Code Drawio To Triples](https://guitarvydas.github.io/assets/2021-08-04-Diagrams%20To%20Code%20Drawio%20to%20Triples/index.html)